 After beating Pantilgan we would hen see Kawaura face his first domestic test, going in against Yuki Yoshimura, who was fighting for the third time as part of a comeback.
 Kawaura quickly over powered his foe, and forced Yoshimura's corner to throw in the towel mid-way throw round 3.
 Kawaura had set the tone with his jab, but had closed the show with his uppercuts and straights whilst Yoshimura had no answer to anything thrown his way.

-Sadly only Kawaura's debut is his only bout available to see, and not much other footage of Kawaura has is out there either from fan cams, Boxingraise or TV.
-Notably however it does seem hard to envision him not having more bouts available in the near future, especially given what he's done since his debut.
-We would be surprised to see him on a Dangan Card or a G+ card by the end of 2019, and hopefully pressing for titles in 2020.
+Sadly only Kawaura's debut is his only bout available to see, and not much other footage of Kawaura is out there either from fan cams, Boxingraise or TV.
+It does seem hard to envision him not having more bouts available in the near future, especially given what he's done since his debut.
+We would be surprised to not see him on a Dangan Card or a G+ card by the end of 2019, and hopefully pressing for titles in 2020.
 The one question mark over him seems to be activity, and 5 fights in since December 2016 is poor, especially given they have combined for just 16 professional rounds.
 But he's a talent and someone every fan should add to their watch list.

 This is just an opinion, maaaan!
 It's easy to share our opinions, and that's what you'll find here, some random opinion pieces